Louis Vuitton Foundation: Collection

 Morris made the film "Strange Magic" (2014); Simon created the installation "A Polite Fiction" (2014).
 Kelly made a curtain, Spectrum VIII (2014), consisting of 12 coloured strips, for the building's auditorium.
 Eliasson created Inside the Horizon (2014), made up of 43 prism-shaped yellow columns that are illuminated from the inside and placed along a walkway.
 Villar Rojas created "Where the Slaves Live" (2014), a water tank containing found objects, discarded sneakers and plants, installed under one of the 12 glass "sails" that provide the Fondation's signature, swerving shape.

 Auditorium

 The Auditorium can be used as a small concert hall.
 The inaugural recital was performed by Lang Lang on 24 October 2014.
-Other artists have included Tedi Papavrami, Yuja Wang, Vladimir Spivakov, Steve Reich, Chick Corea and Matthias Pintscher.
+Other artists have included Yunchan Lim, Kanye West, Tedi Papavrami, Yuja Wang, Vladimir Spivakov, Steve Reich, Chick Corea, Gims and Matthias Pintscher.

 Management

 Funding

 The museum was funded by LVMH and bears the name (and logo) of its flagship brand, Louis Vuitton.
 The building will pass into the hands of the city's government after 55 years.